 Historically, accounting records have not been kept for the fixed charge.
-Going forward it is anticipated that Knight Frank will keep full accounting records in order to provide transparency.
+Going forward it is anticipated that Savills will keep full accounting records in order to provide transparency.

 The EMS are registered as Local Land Charges, so they bind properties even though they do not appear on the titles, nor are they referred to in the transfer documents.
 However, the Commissioners make sure that prospective buyers are made aware of the EMS.